Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 It's kind of funny.

-Certainly and I were talking to you in the break.
+Certainly and I were talking to you earlier, right?

 Martin O'Malley, everybody was looking at him until he actually announced for president, and now everybody's ignoring him.

-I mean, he kind of instigated the police policies that that led to what happened and are getting blamed for it, and he he's not going to be president.
+I mean, he kind of instigated the police policies that led to what happened and are getting blamed for it, and he's not going to be president.

-But Bernie Sanders, the socialists, the the AFL CIO is in panic because its members love Bernie Sanders and they're trying to undo a survey that showed major support for Bertie.
+But Bernie Sanders, the socialists, the AFL-CIO, is in panic because its members love Bernie Sanders, and they're trying to undo a survey that showed major support for Bernie.

 They want to pledge their fealty to Hillary Clinton.